 - 1 1/2 pounds jumbo sea scallops (U/20-30), rinsed & prepped (see Recipe Notes)

 - 1/2 cup pesto, such as homemade kale pesto

 - kosher salt & ground black pepper, to season

-- for serving, as desired: 14 ounces roasted red peppers (strained & roughly chopped) OR slow roasted cherry tomatoes (see blog post above), lemon zest, crushed red pepper flakes, sliced fresh basil, grated parmesan, etc.
+- for serving, as desired: 14 ounces roasted red peppers (strained & roughly chopped) OR slow roasted cherry tomatoes, lemon zest, crushed red pepper flakes, sliced fresh basil, grated parmesan, etc.

 Prep note: Once you begin cooking, this scallop pesto pasta comes together very quickly!
 I suggest starting by getting all of the chopping, measuring & other prep odds & ends out of the way so cooking is a smooth process: chop the red peppers, prep the scallops (see Recipe Notes), etc. Place everything within an arm’s reach from the stovetop.

 - Boil the pasta: Bring a large pot of water to a boil.
 Once boiling, generously salt the water.
 Add the pasta and cook to al dente according to package directions.
 Reserve 1 cup starchy pasta water before straining the pasta.
 Set aside.

 - Toast pine nuts: Place the pine nuts in a dry, large nonstick skillet or stainless steel skillet over medium heat.
 Cook 2-3 minutes, tossing frequently, until golden brown & toasted.
 Transfer to a plate & set aside.
 Carefully use a paper towel to wipe any residue from the skillet.
 Set back over medium-high heat.